RazgrizHsu/immich-mediakit/README.md

-## Usage Suggestions
+## Usage Guide

-### Main Functions
+### Basic Operations

 - `Find Similar`
-  - Starts searching for the next photo that matches your `Threshold Min & Max` settings and shows it in the `current` tab
+  - Starts searching for the next photo that matches your `Threshold Min` settings and shows it in the `current` tab
   - When photo groups appear in the `current` tab, you can click on a photo's header to select it.
 This lights up the four action buttons on the top right.
 After using one of these actions, the kept photos in that group will be marked as resolved
   - If you don't do anything with a searched group, it'll show up in the `pending` tab waiting for you to handle it later